 I didn’t even get seconds!
 My kids went crazy over it, and they continue to request it weekly.
 They ask if we can take it to potlucks and if they can serve it at their birthday parties.
 They like it that much.

 So I thought I’d share it with you the way we make it since I rarely make recipes as written because a) I’m lazy and b) I live in Malaysia and there’s usually at least one ingredient I can’t find or afford the exorbitant import price.

 But before I share the recipe, I just want to sing the praises of this cookbook for a minute.
 I love cookbooks that you can sit and enjoy like a real book.
 I’ve shared a few of my favorites before: There’s my totally dog-eared Complete Book of Mexican Cooking (my review here) from the 60s that reads like a cultural biography and a cooking travelogue, and Deceptively Delicious (my review here) which we love for its illustrations, gorgeous food pictures, and little anecdotes about the Seinfeld family.
-And then there’s Extending the Table (my review here), which is packed with little cultural food stories and recipes from all over the world.
-(These are all Amazon affiliate links for your convenience.
-If you click on them and choose to buy one of these cookbooks or go on to buy something else, it will cost you nothing extra, but we will receive a small percentage from Amazon.)
+And then there’s Extending the Table, which is packed with little cultural food stories and recipes from all over the world.

 The New Moosewood Cookbook is another one of these cookbooks that I return to over and over again like an old friend.
 It is a vegetarian cookbook full of recipes that bring out amazing flavors of fruits and vegetables and combine them in unique ways.